Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The firm defends nursing professionals against allegations that their clinical assessments and certifications supported fraudulent billing.

-Defense of Physician's Assistants (PAs)
+Defense of Physician Assistants (PAs)

 The firm defends physician assistants in healthcare fraud and Anti-Kickback Statute cases.
 Physician assistants are increasingly targeted in federal healthcare fraud investigations, particularly in cases involving telemedicine fraud, pain management clinics, and controlled substances diversion.
 DOJ pursues physician assistants who ordered or authorized services that the government contends were outside the scope of legitimate medical practice or were performed to generate fraudulent claims.
-The firm defends physician assistants against these allegations and challenges the government's theories of liability

 Defense of Pharmacists